drogue-iot/blog.drogue.io/content/2022-04-29-firmware-updates-part-1/index.md

 The revert index is located separately from the swap index, to ensure that revert can continue on power failure.

-Another thing to note is that the revert algorithm works forwards, by starting copying into the 'unused' DFU page at the start.
+Another thing to note is that the revert algorithm works forwards, by copying into the 'unused' DFU page at the start.

-Once the swap process is complete, the bootloader may jump to the application at beginning of the active partition.
+Once the swap process is complete, the bootloader may jump to the application at the beginning of the active partition.

 This is a platform-specific step done in the `embassy-boot-stm32` or `embassy-boot-nrf` part of the bootloader.